 In order to ensure that the correct analysis is performed on the correct patient sample, and to avoid reporting results incorrectly, samples must conform to the criteria given below.
-Additionally, some analyses require special sample types and additional information, and these are detailed in the appropriate service profiles, which may be located using the Service Profiles page.
+Additionally, some analyses require special sample types and additional information.
+For further information please refer to the individual test pages.

 - A fully completed referral form must accompany each sample.

-- At least two items of identifying information must be provided for the patient on both the referral form and sample tube, e.g. patient name and date of birth, or name and NHS number.
+- A minimum of three items of identifying information must be provided for the patient on both the referral form and sample tube, e.g. patient forename, surname and date of birth.

 - The information on the referral form and sample tube(s) must match.